-We seek a deconvolution approach to remove the ScS empirical source stack shape from individual seismograms to sharpen ScS, and to equalize ScS shapes between events.
-But if faint energy from ULVZ structure is present before ScS arrivals, deconvolution of the ScS stack may inadvertently remove the ULVZ-born energy from the deconvolved ScS signals.
-To mitigate this possible effect, we pursue deconvolving the S stack from ScS seismograms.
-However, while very similar in shape to ScS (and containing the same source effects), S is not exactly the same width as ScS.
-A slightly broader ScS may be due to attenuation from the hot thermal boundary layer at the base of the mantle.
-In some cases, ScS is narrower than S. We pursue the approach of adjusting S to look more light the main up and downswing of ScS by stretching or compressing S in time We retain the adjusted S empirical source that best correlates with the ScS empirical source.
-This procedure circumvents removing any ULVZ signal that may be hidden in ScS source shape.
-The best-fitting time-stretched (or -squeezed) S source shape is then deconvolved from ScS phases, and the unstretched S is deconvolved from S phases, using the water-level deconvolution method (Clayton and Wiggins, 1976; Stefan et al., 2006).
-After deconvolution, empirical sources are rebuilt, and the new source shapes of S and ScS become simple Gaussian-like pulses (Figure 7c).
+We pursue deconvolution to remove the ScS empirical source stack shape from individual seismograms to sharpen ScS, and to equalize ScS shapes between events.
+But if faint energy from ULVZ structure is present before ScS arrivals, deconvolution of the ScS stack may inadvertently remove the ULVZ-born energy from the deconvolved ScS signals (i.e., the very energy we seek to study).
+To mitigate this possible effect, we proceed with a method to deconvolve the S empirical source stack from ScS seismograms.
+However, while very similar in shape to ScS (and containing the same source effects, see Fig. 7), S is typically not exactly the same width as ScS.
+A slightly broader ScS may arise from attenuation in D”, for example, from the hot thermal boundary layer at the base of the mantle.
+In some cases, ScS is narrower than S. We adjust S to look more like the main up and downswing of ScS by stretching or compressing S in time (see Figure 7b).
+We retain the adjusted S empirical source that best correlates with the ScS empirical source.
+The best-fitting time-stretched (or -squeezed) S source shape for each event is then deconvolved from ScS phases, and the unstretched S is deconvolved from S phases.
+Deconvolutions are done using the water-level deconvolution method (Clayton and Wiggins, 1976; Stefan et al., 2006).
+After deconvolution, empirical sources are rebuilt, and the new source shapes of S and ScS become simpler Gaussian-like pulses (Figure 7c).
+This procedure of using S for deconvolution circumvents removing any ULVZ signal that may be hidden in ScS source shapes.

 The deconvolution process removes source effects from each event to yield a uniform population of Gaussian-like waveforms, which permits stacking waveforms from different events (e.g., in geographically oriented stacking schemes).
-The water-level deconvolution method has two parameters that affect the width and frequency content of the result: (1) a cut-off amplitude (“water-level”, WL) in frequency domain where frequencies below this level are set to WL to avoid zero-division in the spectrum of interest; and (2) a Gaussian width parameter (in seconds), whereby the width of the Gaussian at half of the peak amplitude is specificed, i.e., the full width at half maximum (FWHM).
+The water-level deconvolution method has two parameters that affect the width and frequency content of the result: (1) a cut-off amplitude (“water-level”, WL) in frequency domain where frequencies below this level are set to WL to avoid zero-division in the spectrum of interest; and (2) a Gaussian width parameter (in seconds), whereby the width of the Gaussian at half of the peak amplitude is specified, i.e., the full width at half maximum (FWHM).
 We experimented with combinations of both parameters, and for S and ScS in our dataset, and found that the parameters WL=0.01 and FWHM=3 sec were optimal for most events (examples are shown in Figure S2a).
 Smaller values of FWHM result in more ringing in the deconvolved traces.
 For one event (2008/11/08), a larger FWHM value (4.5 sec) was necessary to suppress noise in the deconvolution.